cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 service/quick-start-application created
 </pre>

-If you used the service definition above, the application should now be available at `$(minikube ip):30002`, (referred to as `$APPLICATION_URL` from now on).
+If you used the service definition above, the application should now be available at `$(minikube ip):30002`, (referred to as environment variable `APPLICATION_URL` from now on).

 ## Try The Running Application

 That's it!
 You've configured your application to connect to PostgreSQL via the Secretless Broker, and we can try it out to validate that it's working as expected.

-The next steps rely on the presence of `$APPLICATION_URL` in your environment.
+The next steps rely on the presence of the `APPLICATION_URL` environment variable.
 For example, if you used the service definition in the previous then you would setup your environment as follows:
 ```bash
 export APPLICATION_URL=$(minikube ip):30002
 ```